-Before approving an NDA, the FDA typically will inspect the facility or facilities where the product is or will be manufactured.
-These pre-approval inspections may cover all facilities associated with an NDA submission, including drug component manufacturing (such as Active Pharmaceutical Ingredients), finished drug product manufacturing, and control testing laboratories.
+Before approving an NDA, the FDA typically will inspect the facility or facilities where the product is manufactured.
 The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 Additionally, before approving an NDA, the FDA will often inspect one or more clinical sites to assure compliance with GCP.

-The FDA may refer an application for a novel drug to an advisory committee or explain why such referral was not made.
+The FDA may refer an application for a novel drug to an advisory committee.
 Typically, an advisory committee is a panel of independent experts, including clinicians and other scientific experts, that reviews, evaluates and provides a recommendation as to whether the application should be approved and under what conditions.
-The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations carefully when making decisions.
+The FDA is not bound by the recommendations of an advisory committee, but it considers such recommendations when making decisions.